Skip to main content

 Let us be honest about the running cost:

-- Dormant accounts (AA02): £0 if you file yourself, or ~£29 via DormantFile — see the full breakdown in our cost to file dormant accounts guide
+• Dormant accounts (AA02): £0 if you file yourself, or from £19/year via DormantFile — which also covers the nil CT600 below.
+See the full breakdown in our cost to file dormant accounts guide

-Realistic annual cost: £34 if you DIY everything, £63 if you use a filing service.
+Realistic annual cost: £50 if you DIY everything, £69 if you use a filing service (DormantFile at £19 plus the £50 statement fee).
 Miss a deadline and the late filing penalties start at £150 — so the value of getting it done on time is real.

 A three-question decision framework